polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 function Loaders.check_errors(fallback) end
 ```

-From here we can infer the idea, instead of using `require("config.mappings")`
+From here we can infer the idea: instead of using `require("config.mappings")`
-we will use `load_config("config.mappings")` and after that, we check whether
+we will use `load_config("config.mappings")`.
+After that, we could check whether
 there was an error or not with `check_errors()`:

 ```lua